-A master’s degree in Global Gender and Sexuality Studies prepares students with the theoretical and practical foundations for advanced graduate work and careers in diverse fields, including teaching, government, and community and non-governmental organizations.
+A master’s degree in Global Gender Studies prepares students with the theoretical and practical foundations for advanced graduate work and careers in diverse fields, including teaching, government, and community and non-governmental organizations.

 The strength of our master's program lies in our commitment to an interdisciplinary curriculum that bridges multiple fields: literary studies, visual studies, history, sociology, political science and anthropology.
 Our program’s global dimension attracts students from across the United States as well as internationally.

 The MA in Global Gender Studies degree is based on graduate coursework and original scholarship in the form of a master’s paper or creative project written under the supervision of at least two faculty.

 A total of 32 credits are required for the MA degree in Global Gender Studies, out of which at least 21 credits must be taken in the Department of Global Gender and Sexuality Studies.

 The Master’s Thesis or project is written under the direction of at minimum two faculty members: one serves as the committee chair (major professor) or first reader, the other serves as a committee member or second reader.
 If the student chooses the thesis option, the thesis should be based on original research and analysis.
 If the student chooses the project option, the project should be a new creative endeavor.
 Either has to be cogently defended to the satisfaction of the student’s MA committee.

 When completed, Master’s Theses/Projects is defended orally by the student at a forum open to the public.
 For further details, please see the GGSs Graduate Student Handbook.